-Will Trump Fall on the Sanctions Sword?
+Will Trump Fall on the Sanction Sword?

 (03 Dec.
 2016) — Since president-elect Donald Trump won the U.S. presidential election, there has been a plethora of speculations, discussions, and even predictions defining the future of the Trump presidency.
 Some have even speculated he would end up being impeached for either gross foreign and security policy mistakes, or due to gross conflict of interest – president of the U.S. vis-à-vis CEO of Trump global enterprises.
 While these speculations and predictions have some basis in Trump’s words and actions of the past, it should also be noted that Trump is unpredictable.
 So an early end to his presidency may be wishful thinking.

 Reports of Trump’s meetings and other communication in the post-election period, and the personnel he is selecting for his administration do not assuage the fears he has engendered in people at home and the trepidation of governments abroad.
 It will get worse!